jacobgad/react-signature/README.md

 Example of how Szymon Nowak's signature_pad project could be made into a React component using Typescript.

-This react component is used to allow user mouse or touch screen input for digital signatures.
+This react component is used to allow user mouse or touch input for digital signatures.

-the signature is saved as an encoded SVG as a string to make it easy to store in a database as a string, and also making it easy to display in your HTML.
+the signature is saved as an encoded image as a string to make it easy to store in a database as a string, and also making it easy to display in your HTML.

 ## Usage/Examples